yarrodz/import/README.md

     {
         "processId": "648361be35867ac7d6141bec", -- id of process
     }
-    returns: "ok"
+    returns: "Import complete or paused by user"

 We can reload that import.
 We have to pass the id of the paused process.
-The process status will be changed to 'Pending', and the 'processedDatasetsCount' and 'transferredDatasetsCount' properties values will start increasing too.
+The process status will be changed to 'Pending' and import will be reloaded from the point it paused.

     retry
     http://localhost:3000/imports/retry